AaltoSciComp/scicomp-docs/news/index.rst

 News
 ====

-*21/10/2020* Today day 2 of our online CodeRefinery workshop.
+*26/10/2020* Tomorrow day 4 of our online CodeRefinery workshop.
 Materials are available here https://coderefinery.github.io/2020-10-20-online and if you did not register, you can watch it live at https://www.twitch.tv/coderefinery.

-Check `other hands-on trainings coming in October and November </training/>`__.
+Check `other hands-on trainings coming in November </training/>`__.
 Join our `daily garage </help/garage/>`__ if you have issues to discuss related to computing or data management.
 If you are into research software, join our `Research Software Hour <https://researchsoftwarehour.github.io/>`__ Twitch show, every thursday at 21:30 (Helsinki time).

 News archive
 ~~~~~~~~~~~~

+*21/10/2020* Today day 2 of our online CodeRefinery workshop.
+Materials are available here https://coderefinery.github.io/2020-10-20-online and if you did not register, you can watch it live at https://www.twitch.tv/coderefinery.

 *20/10/2020* Today day 1 of our online CodeRefinery workshop.
 Come and learn about version control, jupyter, documentation.
 Materials are available here https://coderefinery.github.io/2020-10-20-online and if you did not register, you can watch it live at https://www.twitch.tv/coderefinery.